adityajoshi/feed_extractor/README.md

 # Feed extractor
-## This is written to extract and create rss feeds from NewPipe subscription export in sfeed format.
+## Simple tool to extract rss feed for NewPipe subscriptions.
 ## Output then can be piped to sfeedrc file.